GeoMOER/geoAI/docs/units/_unit03/unit03-01_randomly_good.md

 Breiman, Leo (2001).
 "Random Forests".
 Machine Learning.
 45 (1): 5-32. [https://doi.org/10.1023/A:1010933404324](https://doi.org/10.1023/A:1010933404324).

 ### Machine learning
-Here are several videos that introduce the broad field of machine learning, in general, as well as the specific algorithm that we will use in this course: random forest.
-In addition to these videos, we encourage you to conduct independent research, as there are some great tutorials on the Internet.
+Here are several videos that introduce the enormous field of machine learning, in general, as well as the specific algorithm that we will use in this course, random forest.
+In addition to these videos, we encourage you to do your own research, as there are many great tutorials on the Internet for all types of learners.

 A Gentle Introduction to Machine Learning (12:44):